rust-lang/reference/STYLE.md

 ## Markdown formatting

 * Use ATX-style heading with sentence case.
-* Wrap long lines, preferably at 80-columns.
+* Use one line per sentence to make diffs nicer.
+  Do not wrap long lines.
 * Use reference links, with shortcuts if appropriate.
 Place the sorted link reference definitions at the bottom of the file, or at the bottom of a section if there is an unusually large number of links that are specific to